Modelur/docs/docs/reference/menu.md

 [//]: # (Modelur allows you to add texture to your buildings and/or landscapes.
 Select a surface, click on this tool and select a file with appropriate texture from your computer.
 Valid texture file formats are: .png, .jpg, .psd, .bmp, .tif and .tga.)

+**Place Buildings on Selected Terrain**

+Using this will "drop" all Modelur Buildings to the terrain of your choice.
+This is particularly useful when working on sloped terrains and you need the buildings to sit nicely on it.
+In order to use this functonality, just select the
+terrain in question and click this button.

 **Calculate Form Factor**

 *Form Factor* calculation is used to estimate the potential of Building's energy efficiency.
 The lower the Form Factor, the more compact a Building is.
 And the more compact a Building is, the lower are the energy losses for a given floor space.